sandysanta/sandbox/helloDocker/README.markdown

-This gradle build requires Gradle >= 4.8 to work properly.
+This gradle build (when using the docker plugin) requires Gradle >= 4.8 to work properly.